sachio222/langchain-nextjs-streaming/README.md

 # Langchain Chatbot with Real-Time Data Streaming using Next.js

 This project demonstrates how to minimally achieve live streaming with Langchain, ChatGpt, and Next.js to get real-time data from the backend to the frontend.
-Styles are [Tailwind css](https://tailwindcss.com)

 ## Installation

-1. Copy files from repository into your project (do not clone, is not standalone):
+1. Copy files from repository into your project (do not clone repo, is not stand-alone):
 ```
 https://github.com/sachio222/langchain-nextjs-streaming.git
 ```